 - Get the kids together.

 - Use an instrument (or sing) to go up and down the musical scale (move up and down in pitch).

 - Continue for five minutes.

-This is a simple and fun game that helps kids to focus on the mantra.
-It will also promote better behavior at school and home.
+This is a simple and fun game that helps them to focus on one thing at a time.
+It will also promote better behaviour at school and at home.

 If you’ve not seen Frozen, “Let It Go” is the title track.

 Read the story below.
-We’re going to use it to build a mantra for kids.
+We’re going to use it to build a mantra for kids in elementary school.